kada2004/Grocery-Inventory-/README.md

 I'm open to collaboration and welcome any advice or suggestions for further imporovemenents in this code.

-Feel free to use this code and modify as per you needs.
+Feel free to use this code and modify it as per your needs.

 Enjoy tracking and managing your grocery inventory :)